Intangible asset: Value of intangible assets

 The most valuable firms, spanning high-tech, pharmaceutical, automotive and financial services industries, derive their competitiveness and market value from intangible rather than physical, that is to say, "tangible" capital.
-Among companies in the S&P 500, intangibles including intellectual property account for 90% of the total market value.
+Among companies in the S&P 500, intangibles including intellectual property (IP) account for 90% of the total market value.

 Intangible assets, though not always visible, play a crucial role in shaping the success of companies and countries in today's competitive environment.
 Investing in these assets helps businesses attract skilled talent, build customer loyalty, achieve market success, foster innovation and growth.
 These assets also contribute to improved economic opportunities, higher-paying jobs, enhanced product quality.
-According to WIPO's World IP Report (2017), intellectual property (IP) and other intangibles contribute on average twice as much value as tangible capital to products manufactured and traded along value chains.
+According to WIPO's World IP Report (2017), IP and other intangibles contribute on average twice as much value as tangible capital to products manufactured and traded along value chains.

 The fastest growing types of intangible asset over 2011–2021 have been software and data, followed by brands, organizational capital, and new financial products.

 Recent estimates from Brand Finance used in the Global Innovation Index (GII) suggest that the global value of intangibles has been growing rapidly over the last 25 years to reach around USD 62 trillion in 2023.

-In 2023, intangible investment accounted for over 16 percent of GDP in highly intangible-intensive economies like Sweden, the United States of America (US) and France.A trend showing intangible investment growing faster than tangible investment at country level.
+In 2023, intangible investment accounted for over 16 percent of GDP in highly intangible-intensive economies like Sweden, the United States of America (US) and France.
+A trend showing intangible investment growing faster than tangible investment at country level.
 India was the country that experienced the fastest growth in intangible investment from 2011 to 2020.

+According to World Intangible Investment Highlights 2026 from the World Intellectual Property Organization and LUISS Business School, in 2025 the intangible assets exceeded USD 10 trillion, which means a grown of 5.5 percent annually between 2020 and 2025, accounting for 57 percent of world GDP.